 In this event, we see the wisdom and faith of Daniel in his composure when faced with trouble.
 Because none of the wise men could interpret the king’s dream, the king decreed all the wise men of Babylon to be executed, including Daniel and his friends Shadrach, Meshach and Abednego.
 In the face of death, Daniel handled the situation in four ways.

 - He used wisdom and discretion.
 Instead of panicking, Daniel went directly to the king to gather more details on the king’s dream and asked for more time.
 He did all he could and moved in wisdom instead of worry.
-He knew that God was still in control.
+While Daniel took the time to seek primary information, he knew that God was still in control.

 How Do YOU React?